Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking

-\paragraph{Time Used in Training and Inference} The training of bi-encoder with SapBERT on ShARe/CLEF 2013 data took approx. 0.63 hours; training cross-encoder with SapBERT took approx. 0.88 hours when $k$=10 and approx. 8.67 hours when $k$=150.
-The inferencing stage is very fast compared to training: inferencing with a new mention took approx. 0.06 and 0.57 seconds for $k$=10 and $k$=150, resp.
+\textbf{Time Used in Training and Inference}.
+The training of bi-encoder with SapBERT on ShARe/CLEF 2013 took approx. 0.63 hour; cross-encoder with SapBERT took approx. 0.88 hour when $k$=10 and approx. 8.67 hours when $k$=150.
+The inferencing stage is very fast compared to the training: inferencing with a new mention took approx. 0.06 and 0.57 second for $k$=10 and $k$=150, resp.